West Point, Virginia: Geography

-Much of the downtown is listed on the National Register of Historic Places as the West Point Historic District.
+Much of downtown West Point is listed on the National Register of Historic Places as the West Point Historic District.

 History

 The current site of West Point was once the site of Cinquoteck, a Native American village of the local Mattaponi, an Algonquian-speaking tribe affiliated with the Powhatan Confederacy.
 During the first half of the 17th century, the Confederacy and the English colonists who established their first permanent settlement at Jamestown in 1607 were frequently in conflict.
 By mid-century, the Natives had been largely overcome, including the area of Cinquoteck, by the ever-expanding Colony of Virginia.

 By treaty, the colonial government established reservations for the Mattaponi and Pamunkey in this area.
 More than 350 years later, Pamunkey and Mattaponi tribal members continue to occupy the reservations, located a few miles north of modern-day West Point.
 Both are state-recognized tribes, which now number 11.

 In 1655, Port Richmond West Plantation, the home of John West, was developed to incorporate the former site of Cinquetock.
 West was a Governor of Virginia from 1635 to 1637.

 After the West family sold off parts of the plantation, a settlement started at what became called West Point, which had access to the York River.
 In 1691, the Virginia General Assembly directed that West Point be chartered as a port of entry on the York.
 In 1705 the House of Burgesses authorized the town to qualify as a "free borough", and renamed it "Delaware" in honor of former Royal Governor Thomas West, 3rd Baron De La Warr.
 He was John West's elder brother, an early settler of Jamestown, and an earlier colonial governor.